Investing in your eCommerce website is important.

 But, you may be wondering if you should go with the DIY eCommerce website route over hiring a pro?

 Regardless of where you are in your decision-making process.

 Let’s get you some clarity around what your next steps should be.

-Dive into the episode and then take the quiz to find out if you’re ready to DIY or go pro!
+Dive into the episode and find out if you’re ready to DIY or go pro!

 Links mentioned in today’s episode.

 Welcome back!
 Thank you so much for tuning in today.
 I want to specifically talk about whether you should be DIYing your eCommerce website, should you or should you not?

 If you had that question on your mind and you’ve been wondering, then we are going to be discussing that today.

 So definitely tune in.
 Hello, welcome to eCommerce Cultivated.
 I’m your host, Karen, founder and eCommerce strategist of The May Creative.
 I’ll be your guide as we dive into strategies and insights to help you cultivate a sought after eCommerce business.

 Thank you so much for listening to today’s episode and tuning in, I think this conversation is really important to have, especially for those of you who are getting ready to do updates or maybe you’re about to launch for the first time and you’ve probably had this question come up where you’re trying to figure out, should I going the DIY eCommerce website route?